chrisknox97/plotly/README.md

       var barLabels = result.otu_labels.slice(0,10).reverse()
       var barValues = result.sample_values.slice(0,10).reverse()

-After establishing our variables, we must then establish our yticks for our bar chart.
+After establishing our variables, we must then establish our ``yticks`` for our Bar Chart.

       var yticks = barIds.map(sampleObj => "OTU " + sampleObj).slice(0.10).reverse()
       console.log(yticks)

-We then create the foundations of our Bar Chart by dictating its data values, orientation, and type in its trace; as well as displaying its titles in its layout.
+We then create the foundations of our Bar Chart by dictating its data values, orientation, and type in its ``trace``; as well as displaying its titles in its ``layout``.

       var barData = [
       {